 The Story Behind the Prose Fragrance Collection

 We believe hair care should not only meet all of your hair needs (like heat protection) and goals (like volume or shine), but it should also adapt to your preferences.
 Whether that be vegan, gluten-free, silicone-free, right down to the scent.
 That’s why we developed a collection of seven hair fragrances to meet the needs of all olfactory preferences and hair types.
-Beyond our original seven, we’ve also created seasonal fragrances including our summer scent Corsica (which you loved so much it’s now permanent!) and our current spring fragrance Prelude.
+Beyond our original seven, we’ve also created seasonal fragrances including last year’s summer scent Corsica (which you loved so much it’s now permanent!) and our current summer fragrance Oasis.

 Our exclusive collection